 wait -p job_id -n 45432 54346 76573

 The -p option was introduced in Bash 5.1.
-You’ll get an “invalid option” error if you use an older Bash version.
+Using an older Bash version will result in an “invalid option” error.

 Exploring the -f Option with bash wait Command

-The -f option instructs wait to pause for each PID or jobspec to actually terminate before returning its exit code, rather than returning when the job status is changed.
-This option is only valid when job control is enabled.
-By default, job control is enabled only for interactive prompts.
+The -f option instructs waiting to pause for each PID or jobspec to terminate before returning its exit code rather than returning when the job status is changed.
+This option is only valid when job control is enabled, which is enabled by default only for interactive prompts.

 Practical Examples of the wait Command